LLNL/Surfactant/docs/plugins.md

 [project.entry-points."surfactant"]
 sampleplugin = "sampleplugin"
 ```
-Run `surfactant plugin install sampleplugin` to install the plugin.
+Run `surfactant plugin install <path to plugin's folder>` to install the plugin.
 Surfactant will automatically load and use the plugin.
 Alternatively, from the same folder as your sampleplugin files, run `pip install .`.

+Consider uploading your plugin to PyPI for easy sharing and to enable installation using the PyPI package name of the plugin.
+If the package is on PyPI, run `surfactant plugin install <plugin name>`.

 Another example can be found in the [plugins/checksec.py](https://github.com/LLNL/Surfactant/tree/main/plugins/checksec.py) folder.
 There you can see the [pyproject.toml](https://github.com/LLNL/Surfactant/tree/main/plugins/checksec.py/pyproject.toml) file with the `[project.entry-points."surfactant"]` entry.
 In the [surfactantplugin_checksec.py](https://github.com/LLNL/Surfactant/tree/main/plugins/checksec.py/surfactantplugin_checksec.py) file, you can identify the hooked functions with the `@surfactant.plugin.hookimpl` hook.